dwinston/terminusdb-docs/md/overviews/overviews.md

 ## Get started

-An overview of the ways to get started with TerminusDB.
+An overview of ways to get started with TerminusDB.

 [Get Started](overviews/get-started)